Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Introduction

 where $\a_1, \dots, \a_m \in \R^n$ is a collection of known \emph{measurement vectors} and $f_i \colon \R \to \{-1,+1\}$, $i = 1, \dots, m$, are binary-valued \emph{output functions}.
 The number of samples $m$ is typically much smaller than the ambient dimension $n$, so that the equation system of \eqref{eq:onebitmodel} is highly underdetermined.
 Such types of recovery tasks have recently caught increasing attention in various research areas, most importantly in the field of \emph{compressed sensing}, which has become a state-of-the-art approach in signal processing during the last decade.
 It builds upon a novel paradigm according to which many reconstruction problems can be efficiently solved by linear or convex programming, if the low-dimensional structure of the ground truth signal is explicitly taken into account; see \cite{foucart2013cs} for a comprehensive introduction.

 In contrast to traditional compressed sensing, the setup of \eqref{eq:onebitmodel} does also involve a \emph{non-linear} component.
 More specifically, each output function $f_i$ plays the role of a \emph{quantizer} that distorts the linear observation rule $\a_i \mapsto \sp{\a_i}{\grtr}$.
 Such a quantization step is of particular interest to real-world sensing schemes in which only a finite number of bits can be (digitally) processed during transmission.
 In fact, the model of \eqref{eq:onebitmodel} assumes the most extreme case of quantization where only $1$-bit information is available per measurement --- that is why we speak of \emph{$1$-bit compressed sensing} in this context \cite{boufounos2008onebit,jacques2013onebit,plan2013onebit}.
 Let us emphasize that the quantizers $f_i$ can be completely deterministic, e.g., $f_i = \sign$,\footnote{Hereafter, we make the convention that $\sign(v) = +1$ for $v \geq 0$ and $\sign(v) = -1$ for $v < 0$.} but they could be also contaminated by noise in the form of random bit flips.
+In the latter case, the output functions $f_i$ are assumed to be independent copies of a ``prototypical'' random function $f \colon \R \to \{-1,+1\}$ that describes the underlying noise model; see Assumption~\ref{model:measurements} for more details.

 A large class of signal estimation methods can be formulated as an optimization problem of the form